Samtökin '78

 Samtökin '78, officially The National Queer Organization in English, is the national queer organization of Iceland and non-governmental organization dedicated to the interest and rights of Queer individuals in Iceland.
 The organization provides education about LGBTQIA+ related matters, counselling and legal consultation for queer people in addition to running a youth club for young people that identify as queer and hosting open houses once a week intended for queer people and their allies.

 Organization

 The first chairperson of the group was Guðni Baldursson.
 As of March 2022, the chairperson of the organization was Álfur Birkir, succeeding Þorbjörg Þorvaldsdóttir.
 In April 2022, the organisation had four employees.
 As of 2020, it also had ten contractors.
 As of 2018, the group's executive director was Daníel E. Arnarsson.
+Lana Kolbrún Eddudóttir was the youngest chair (1989-1990), and she became the chair for the second time from 1993 to 1994.

 The organisation receives funding from the government for providing education, consultation, and services.
 In 2017, the national government of Iceland granted them 6 million Icelandic króna (ISK).
 This was doubled to a grant of 12 million in 2018.
 They then received a grant of 15 million ISK in 2019.
 In 2020, it came to an agreement with the government of Reykjavík to receive 8.7 million ISK annually, for three years.